 Soil pollution is the build-up of chemicals, radioactive materials, toxic compounds, and disease-causing agents in the soil to levels that can cause adverse effects on plant growth and damage to both human and animal health.
-The pollution of the soil is either caused by natural activities or human actions which destroy its properties such as structure, composition and soil biota.
+The pollution of the soil is either caused by natural activities or human actions that destroy its properties, such as structure, composition, and soil biota.

 Various Sources of Soil Pollution

 1. Agricultural sources

 Agricultural practices such as the use of non-organic products in crop and livestock production lead to soil pollution.
 These substances include artificial chemical pesticides, herbicides, fungicides, and fertilizers, as discussed below:

 The introduction of modern pesticides, herbicides, and insecticides has resulted in an increase in the use of agricultural chemicals.
 These chemicals are used to control the pests, insects, weeds, fungi, and diseases that attack crops.

 Most of these chemicals are non-biodegradable, while others decompose to products that are toxic to soil.
 These products seep into the ground and act on the soil, thereby changing its structure, composition, and pH.

 ii) Improper use of fertilizer